Connects to the tools your work already runs on

 04

-It calls you when it's done
+It calls you when it needs you

 Not a push notification.
 Not an email.
 A phone call.
 You stay in the loop without staying in the tab.